 Change the first paragraph as follows:

-Elements are defined to have a common general format consisting of a 1 octet Element ID field, a 1 octet Length field, an optional 1 octet Element ID Extension field, and a variable length(#183) element-specific Information field.
-Each element is identified by the contents of the Element ID and, when present, Element ID Extension fields as defined in this standard.
-An Extended Element ID is a combination of an Element ID and an Element ID Extension for those elements that have a defined Element ID Extension.
-The Length field specifies the number of octets following the Length field.
-See Figure 9-136 (Element format).
-The presence of the Element ID Extension field is determined by the Element ID field.
+Elements have a common format shown in Figure 9-136.

 Insert the following after Figure 9-136:

 An element is identified by the Element ID field and, if present, the Element ID Extension field.
 If the Element ID field is 255 then the Element ID Extension field is present.